ssvlabs/ssv/docs/specs/NETWORKING.md

 for more details on why discv5 was chosen over libp2p Kad DHT in Ethereum.

 In `v0` discv5 is used, `v1` TBD, this section will be updated once that work is complete.

-### Network ID

-Network ID is a `32byte` key, that is used to distinguish between other networks (ssv and others).
-Peers from other public/private libp2p networks (with different network ID) won't be able to read or write messages in the network, meaning that the key to be known and used by all network members.

-It is done with [libp2p's private network](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md), which encrypts/decrypts all traffic with the corresponding key, regardless of the regular transport security protocol ([go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise)).

-**NOTE** discovery communication (UDP) won't use the network ID, and it's not needed as unknown peers will be filtered.

 ### Subnets